 The Mets of 1973 had a starting lineup vastly different from the one that stunned the baseball world back in 1969.
-However, this team had a similar September surge and found themselves in the World Series despite a mediocre 82–79 regular season record.
+However, this team had a similar September surge and, despite a mediocre 82-79 regular season mark, found themselves in the World Series yet again.

 Manning the bats were first baseman John Milner and third baseman Wayne Garrett, as well as outfielders Cleon Jones and Rusty Staub, while shortstop Bud Harrelson and second baseman Felix Millan made up a solid middle infield.
 Providing more leadership than performance was the legendary (and past his prime) Willie Mays, who was acquired via trade with San Francisco in the middle of the 1972 season.